High-density gas target at the LHCb experiment: The storage cell

 Both the cell and its support are made using an aluminum alloy (EN AW-5083: Mg 4~\%, Mn 0.5~\%).
 Figure~\ref{fig:cell1b} shows the CAD transverse view of the cell installed in the \velo vessel, Fig.~\ref{fig:cell1a} the cell system in its closed position.

 To ensure gas containment without any lateral leak and to meet the stringent requirements on the planarity to be within 50\mum, the cell has been realized by milling the shape out of an aluminum block.
 After completing the outer surface, each half-cell has been accommodated on a vacuum plate to keep its shape flat while the inner surface was finished.
 The cell is rigidly mounted to the \velo boxes by two cantilevers screwed to the flange of the \velo RF boxes.
 The \velo design foresees the possibility to close the detector with a final gap that could deviate from the nominal zero value by 0.1-0.2\mm in order to accommodate possible geometrical imperfections of the complex corrugated faces of the boxes.
 To account for this uncertainty, one half of the cell is rigidly fixed to the detector box, while the other one is mounted on a spring system that allows for an adequate flexibility when reaching the closed position.
 During the installation phase, the alignment system of the fixed half-cell enabled the centering of the cell axis with respect to the \velo detector axis, as described in Sec.~\ref{sec:alignment}.
+It is worth noting that the \lhc beam always goes through the center of the storage cell, regardless of the beam's position in the machine.
+In fact, once stable beam conditions are reached, the \velo detector and, consequently, the cell are in place into an optimized position centered around the interaction region in both \textit{x} and \textit{y} coordinates.
+This position is not known beforehand and it may vary over $\pm 5\mm$ in both \textit{x} and \textit{y}, even from fill to fill.
+Therefore, a software procedure determines the beam position while the detectors are not yet completely moved in, and then they are adjusted to the optimal position.
+This is performed with a motion mechanism that can bring the detectors to their \textit{x} and \textit{y} position with an accuracy of the order of 10\mum.